CilckHouse is an open-source column-oriented OLAP DBMS. It is designed to provide linear scalability of queries.

 ClickHouse is developed by a Russian company called Yandex.
 It is designed for multiple projects within Yandex.
 Yandex needed a DBMS to analyze large amounts of data, thus they began to develop their own column-oriented DBMS.
-The prototype of ClickHouse appeared in 2009 and it was released in 2016.
+The prototype of ClickHouse appeared in 2009 and it was released to open-source in 2016.

 ClickHouse does not support multi-statement transactions.

 ClickHouse supports primary key indexes.
-The index mechanism is called sparse index.
+The indexing mechanism is called a sparse index.
 In the MergeTree, data are sorted by primary key lexicographically in each part.
 Then ClickHouse selects some marks for every Nth row, where N is chosen adaptively by default.
 Together these marks serve as a sparse index, which allows efficient range queries.

-ClickHouse only supports hash join, which is done by placing right part of data in a hash table in memory.
+ClickHouse uses hash join by default, which is done by placing the right part of data in a hash table in memory.
 If there's not enough memory for hash join it falls back to merge join.